 This 15 credit certificate is designed as a flexible opportunity for gaining knowledge and professional development for people interested in working with older adults in a variety of community settings.
 The program has been designed in concert with the Penn State Gerontology Center.
 The certificate can supplement the student's prior education by providing a foundation of the understanding of later life.

 Professional Core* (12 credits)

-H P A 101 INTRODUCTION TO HEALTH SERVICES ORGANIZATION (3 credit) Examination of social, political, historic, and scientific factors in the development and organization of health services.
+H P A 101 Introduction to Health Services Organizations (3 credit) Examination of social, political, historic, and scientific factors in the development and organization of health services.

 Professional Electives* (Select 3 credits)

 HD FS 129 (GS) Introduction to Human Development and Family Studies (3 credits) Introduction to psychological and family development at all stages of the individual and family life cycle.

 HD FS 216 Personal and Interpersonal Skills (3 credits) Conceptions of lifespan personal and interpersonal skill enhancement.

 HD FS 301 Values and Ethics in Health and Human Development Professions (3 credits) Examines bases for choices among values in personal and professional relations in human development processes and supporting services.